Invariant Submanifolds of Sasakian Generalized-Sasakian-Space-Forms

-\begin{quotation} \textbf{Abstract:}\,\ The object of this paper is to study the invariant submanifolds of generalized Sasakian-space-forms.
-Here, we obtain some equivalent conditions for an invariant submanifold of a generalized Sasakian-space-forms to be totally geodesic.
+\begin{quotation} \textbf{Abstract:}\,\ The object of this paper is to study the invariant submanifolds of Sasakian generalized Sasakian-space-form.
+Here, we obtain some equivalent conditions for an invariant submanifold of a Sasakian generalized Sasakian-space-forms to be totally geodesic.